prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 40.x to 41.x
+This version splits kubeScheduler recording and altering rules in separate config values.
+Instead of `defaultRules.rules.kubeScheduler` the 2 new variables `defaultRules.rules.kubeSchedulerAlerting` and `defaultRules.rules.kubeSchedulerRecording` are used.

 ### From 39.x to 40.x

 This version upgrades Prometheus-Operator to v0.59.1, Prometheus to v2.38.0, kube-state-metrics to v2.6.0 and Thanos to v0.28.0.